 Ryo Ishikawa, University of Tokyo, Japan

-C02 - Extracting Information from Data: Applications of Artificial Intelligence in Microscopy Application of Artificial Intelligence to Microscopy in the Materials and Biological Sciences
+C02 - Extracting Information from Data: Applications of Artificial Intelligence in the Materials and Biological Sciences

 The adoption and exploitation of advanced data analysis techniques enabled by machine learning and artificial intelligence methods continue to impact electron microscopy dramatically.
 Furthermore, the advent of multiple new types of advanced electron detection methods necessitates automated and real-time data analysis.
 Many of these developments are happening within the broader framework of open-source software development and can exploit open data.
 These developments are intertwined with issues regarding adherence to Findable, Accessible, Interoperable, and Reusable (FAIR) data principles.